 Lydbrook School teachers will use their experiences to inspire other schools to follow on, creating further resources for all to share on an educational ‘hub’, possibly in a secondary school.
 Although the work so far demonstrates how well the Foresters’ Forest can be integrated into primary school work, there will be an expansion into secondary schools in the delivery phase, possibly using the transition period for Year 6 children moving up to Year 7 as an opportunity.

-Sharing learning experiences will be an important part of the schools collaboration, such that every year there will be a large scale gathering to display and discuss the works completed.
+Sharing learning experiences will be an important part of the schools collaboration, including 'Schools Days' held each year where we invite local teachers and our projects to display and discuss the works completed.

 You can volunteer to help organise events at schools.